re-utils/zesti/README.md

 ## Size
 Zesti main module is only 675 bytes minified, and the largest build preset is under 2KB minified.
 Other components are only bundled when necessary.

-## Runtime-agnostic
+## Cross runtime
-Zesti is runtime-agnostic by default.
+Zesti works on every runtime by default.

 You can access runtime-specific properties using adapters:
 ```ts